-- 4. The Chaff Barrel must be removed and emptied, sometimes several times a day. - 5.
-In the event of ignition problems, the operator may also use the Cyclone's Sight Glass to view the interior of the Cyclone. - 6.
-The utility valves for gas and water may be shut off at the end of daily operations. - 7.
-The power on/off button is used to turn off the roaster at the end of daily operations. - 8.
-The electrical disconnect may be used to completely remove power from the roaster at the end of daily operations.
+- 5. On the right of the roaster, the Chaff Barrel must be removed and emptied, sometimes several times a day. - 6.
+Periodically, the filter in the back by the Mini Cyclone must be replaced. - 7.
+In the event of ignition problems, the operator may also use the Cyclone's Sight Glass to view the interior of the Cyclone. - 8.
+The utility valves for gas, and water may be shut off at the end of daily operations.